 Florida Statute 286.0105 slates that a person appealing any decision by this board at any meeting regarding this application rnay need a verbatim record of the proceedings which includes testimony and evidence upon which the appeal Is to be based,

 IMPORTANT NOTICE; When the hearing date has been set and a legal notice has been published or posted, the applicant must be prepared to present the request at the scheduled hearing date.
-If the applicant requests continuance, the decision to grant or deny the request fol' continuance will be decided by vote of the Board at the scheduled hearing date.
+If the applicant requests a continuance, the decision to grant or deny the request fol' continuance will be decided by a vote of the Board at the scheduled hearing date.
 The applicant, or a duly authorized rep!'esenlative with authority to bind, should be present at the scheduled hearing date to answer questions from the board regarding the application.
 If the board votes to deny the request for a continuance, the hearing on the application will go forward, whether or not the applicant is present, and could result in a denial of the application If the Board finds that the application and supporting documents submitted priOr to the meeting do not meet the criteria of the Code.

 Signature of A~pplicant Signature of Property Owner